-Out of bed mobilization:
+Out of bed mobilisation:

-Whether the patient is ventilated or not, the process of sitting a patient on the edge of the bed forms an important part of the early patient assessment and subsequent provision of a structured rehabilitation program and seating plan.
+Whether the patient is ventilated or not, the process of sitting a patient on the edge of the bed forms an important part of the early patient assessment and subsequent provision of a structured rehabilitation programme and seating plan.

 When sitting on edge of bed is too challenging:

-The process of sitting on the edge of the bed can at times be labor intensive, particularly for patients who are obese, of low arousal or with profound ICU-AW, where it may take four or even five members of staff to transfer the patient to the edge of the bed.
+The process of sitting on the edge of the bed can at times be labour intensive, particularly for patients who are obese, of low arousal or with profound ICU-AW, where it may take four or even five members of staff to transfer the patient to the edge of the bed.
 Alternatively, factors such as a poorly tolerated airway, multiple attachments including positional femoral lines, low dose inotropic support, postural hypotension may raise safety concerns around the process of moving a patient to sitting on the edge of the bed.

 For those patients with a reduced Glasgow Coma Scale (GCS), postural hypotension or ready to commence more active rehabilitation the standing position of the Sara Combilizer can be used.
-This provides an excellent method of increasing arousal while facilitating weightbearing through the lower limbs, helping prevent joint contractures and improving lower limb strength.
+This provides an excellent method of increasing arousal whilst facilitating weight-bearing through the lower limbs, helping prevent joint contractures and improving lower limb strength.
 Straps to support the knees and trunk make this a very stable position, with the addition of the head pillow and head straps recommended for those patients with a low GCS to maintain a more supported posture.